Chapter 2 Using R to Do Data Analysis

 load("Approve21.rda")

-Copy and Paste Results Finally, when you are doing R homework, you generally should show all of the final results you get, including the R code you used, unless instructed to do otherwise.
-This means you need to copy and paste the findings into another document, probably using Microsoft Word or some similar product.
-When you do this, you should make sure you format the pasted output using a fixed-width font (“Courier”, “Courier New”, and “Monaco” work well).
+First, can copy and paste the findings into another document, probably using Microsoft Word or some similar word processing product.
+When you do this, you should make sure you format the pasted output using a fixed-width font (“Courier” and “Courier New” work well).
 Otherwise, the columns in the R output will wander all over the place, and it will be hard to evaluate your work.
 You should always check to make sure the columns are lining up on paper the same way they did on screen.
 You might also have to adjust the font size to accomplish this.
+If you save your document as a PDF, make sure to double-check the formatting in the final product.

-You may have to deal with other formatting issues, depending you what document software you are using.
+You may have to deal with other formatting issues, depending on what document software you are using.
 The main thing is to always take time to make sure your results are presented as neatly as possible.
 In most cases, it a good idea to include only your final results, unless instructed otherwise.
-It is usually best to include error messages only if you were unable to get something to work and you want to receive feedback and perhaps some credit for your efforts.

 Everything in this chapter will help you get started on your journey to using R for Political and Social Data Analysis.
 That said, this information is really just the very small piece of the tip of a very large iceberg of information.
 There is a lot more to learn.
 I say this not to intimidate or cause concern, but because I think this is a reason for excitement.
 For most students, doing data analysis and working with R are both new experiences, and that’s exactly what makes this an exciting opportunity.
 This book is designed to make it possible for any student to learn and improve their skill level, as long as they are willing to commit to putting in the time and effort required.

-You will learn more about data analysis how to use additional R commands in the next several chapters, and you probably will suffer through some frustration as R spits out the occasional error messages, but if you stay on top of things (on schedule, or ahead of schedule) and ask for help before its too late, you should be fine.
+You will learn more about data analysis and how to use additional R commands in the next several chapters, and you probably will suffer through some frustration as R gives you the occasional error message, but if you stay on top of things (on schedule, or ahead of schedule) and ask for help before its too late, you will be fine.

 state stateab Approve Disapprove Neither